 - Responsiveness to Parkinson's medications, such as levodopa

 The majority of Parkinson's patients are treated with medications to relieve the symptoms of the disease.
-These medications work by stimulating the remaining cells in the substantia nigra to produce more dopamine (levodopa medications), or by inhibiting some of the acetylcholine that is produced (anticholinergic medications), therefore restoring the balance between the chemicals in the brain.
-It is very important to work closely with your doctor to devise an individualized treatment plan.
+These medications work by stimulating the remaining cells in the substantia nigra to produce more dopamine (levodopa medications) or by inhibiting some of the acetylcholine that is produced (anticholinergic medications), therefore restoring the balance between the chemicals in the brain.
+It is very important to work closely with the doctor to devise an individualized treatment plan.
 Side effects vary greatly by class of medication and patient.

 Developed more than 30 years ago, levodopa is often regarded as the gold standard of Parkinson's therapy.
 Levodopa works by crossing the blood-brain barrier, the elaborate meshwork of fine blood vessels and cells that filter blood reaching the brain, where it is converted into dopamine.
 Since blood enzymes (called AADCs) break down most of the levodopa before it reaches the brain, levodopa is now combined with an enzyme inhibitor called carbidopa.
 The addition of carbidopa prevents levodopa from being metabolized in the gastroinstenal tract, liver and other tissues, allowing more of it to reach the brain.
 Therefore, a smaller dose of levodopa is needed to treat symptoms.
 This advance also helps reduce the severe nausea and vomiting often experienced as a side effect of levodopa.
 For most patients, levodopa reduces the symptoms of slowness, stiffness and tremor.
 It is especially effective for patients that have a loss of spontaneous movement and muscle rigidity.
 This medication, however, does not stop or slow the progression of the disease.